 The next morning, they arrive at the house for their first day of work and decide on their plan of attack.
 Andy notes that she never thought she’d hear Jane Barrett talk about washing curtains.
 Jane says she’s learned a lot through having to do her own laundry at Canby Hall.
 Again, they do their own laundry!
 What was that nonsense about having to take over for laundry workers during the staff strike?

 Anyway, they decide to start on the yard, which is huge.
 They spend an hour lugging fallen tree branches from the backyard to the driveway.
 Midway through the morning, who pulls up but headmistress PA.
 Turns out she’s friends with the Browens, and wonders what Jane is doing at their house while they’re overseas.
 Jane tells her about their new job, and PA is the next person to raise their eyebrows and comment that it’s going to be quite a job.
 This does not please Queen Jane.
 PA then says that she was planning to invite all the girls who had remained at Canby Hall to her house for tea, but that the 407 girls might be too busy.
 Jane assures her that their work schedule allows for “plenty of free time.”
 PA’s eyebrows race towards her hairline once again.
 She then casually mentions that they can’t leave all those broken branches in the front yard.
-Unless they arrange for private disposal, they’ll be fined.
+Unless they arrange for private disposal, 407, Inc. will be fined.
 PA then exits smoothly stage left.
 The girls stare at each other for a few minutes, then spend the next hour dragging all the branches back to the backyard under the broiling sun.

 They go to the Greaf for lunch, where they meet up with Dee, Maggie and Penny.
-(Dee and Maggie can come into town for lunch from their jobs?
+(Dee and Maggie come into town for lunch from their jobs?
 Wouldn’t they just pack a brown bag?)
 The 407 girls look terrible after all their manual labour, and Penny offers her help if they ever need it.
 Andy and Toby talk wistfully about how great a swim would be, and Jane informs them that there’s no need to be wistful, as they will not be working from dawn to dusk, and they’ll quit work when everyone else does.
 Which is apparently 2:30 PM.

 Only Jane goes swimming, though, because Toby decides to go horseback riding and Andy gets a call from Matt, who, like any sensible high-schooler, is back in Philadelphia for the summer with his family.
 He tells her he’s coming to town for a visit soon, and also that he went to see the ballet (I’m having a hard time picturing most male tenth-graders doing this) which inspires Andy to go practice her dancing.